theatlasroom/tidbits/languages/ruby.md

 - ranges are defined by `...` or `..`
   - `..`: inclusive
   - `...`: exclusive
-- `loop` can be used to repeatedly execute a block
-  - `break` is used to exit a loop
-  - `next` can be used to skip the current value in a loop or for
-- blocks can be defined using `do` and `end` or `{}`
 - Hashes can be defined in two ways:
-- Arguements are when calling a method, parameters are in the definition
-  - Parantheses are mostly optional
-  - `Splat` arguments are preceeded by a _*_, used for methods that can receive multiple arguments
-- _Blocks_ are similar to anonymous functions
-  - can be passed to methods as parameters
-  - useful for defining a method at the point it is called
-- `<=>` combined comparision operator takes 2 parameters and returns -1, 0, 1 with the same logic used in `.sort`
-- `false` and `nil` are the only non-true values
-  - `false`: !true
-  - `nil`: nothing
-- `:symbols` can be used as keys for hashes
-  - Only 1 copy of any particular symbol exists at any time
-  - They can be used as hash keys or for referencing method names
-  - Immutable and perform better than strings as keys
-- `||=` conditional assignment, assigns a variable only if it doenst already have a value
-- `<<` concatenates the right hand value to the left hand object

 ```ruby
 # Hash literal notation
 hash_literal = {